IanChurchKrafte/GameModFinal/README.md

 ## Installation

-Bring the mod into your Quake 2 game directory and make a shortcut with the following command in the target section to launch it.
+Bring the mod folder (ZombiesMod) into your Quake 2 game directory and make a shortcut with the following command in the target section to launch it.

 ```
 +set game ZombiesMod